SushantDaga/ThePDFCorpus/README.md

 Aim is to provide this work and dataset in as permissible as possible license.
 Need to figure out the nitty gritty details b/w MIT, Apache-2, Creative Commons, etc licenses.

+## Contribution
+- Currently using Github issues to indicate WIP features
+- We will be dealing in TBs of data, you can contribute compute credits as well

 [^1] CCpdf: Building a High Quality Corpus for Visually Rich Documents from Web Crawl Data
 ```bibtex
 @misc{turski2023ccpdf,